Keyboard shortcuts

 After running this command, navigate into your new project directory:

-A simple project structure is set up for you:
+A simple project structure is created for you.

 ├── src/